Uncertainty-Aware Bayes' Rule and Its Applications: Introduction

 \item In the $(\alpha,\beta)$-posterior, the maximum entropy transform in \eqref{eq:max-ent-intro} on the prior and data distributions can be achieved by adjusting parameters $\alpha$ and $\beta$.
 To be specific, for example, $p^\beta(\bm \theta)$ (after normalization) can have larger or smaller entropy than $p(\bm \theta)$; see Corollary \ref{cor:alpha-scale}.
-Recall that the entropy of a distribution depicts its spread; the more the prior or likelihood distribution spreads, the less influence it has on the posterior. \end{itemize}
+Recall that the entropy value of a distribution quantifies its spread on $\Theta$; the more the prior or likelihood distribution spreads on $\Theta$, the less influence it has on the posterior.